davidpayne-au/james_hacker/readme.md

 The build script automates the process of building the Docker image.
 It can be run to create the container with all the necessary tools installed.
 # my_hack.sh
 This script is a placeholder for any hacking-related commands or scripts that James might want to run inside the Docker container.
 It can be customized as needed.

+# How to connect to the container so you can run commands

+`docker exec -it james_hacker_container /bin/bash`